• Menu

 This baked casserole is built with layers of sliced eggplant (aubergine), potatoes and zucchini (courgettes).

 The cream sauce on top is mostly butter and cheese (usually halloumi).
-The cheese and local spices and herbs give Cypriot moussaka a uniquely delicious flavour.
+The cheese, local spices and herbs give Cypriot moussaka a uniquely delicious flavour.

 12. Makaoronia Tou Fournou